 Dr. Dyson has authored nearly twenty books on subjects such as the legacy of Martin Luther King, Jr. in April 4, 1968, Malcolm X, Nas’s debut album Illmatic, Tupac, Marvin Gaye, and Hurricane Katrina’s devastating and long lasting effects.
 He has won two NAACP Image Awards for Outstanding Literary Work in Non-Fiction and the American Book Award in 2007 for Come Hell or High Water: Hurricane Katrina and the Color of Disaster.

 Essence has named him one of the 40 most inspiring African Americans, and Ebony has listed him amongst the one hundred most influential black Americans.
 Dr. Dyson often speaks at universities and political conventions, but is also known for his speaking engagements at union halls, prisons, classrooms, and churches.
 Throughout his career, Dr. Dyson has had a profound effect on American culture and thinking.
-His upcoming book Tears We Cannot Stop, which is about the current and long burning crisis of race relations, will be released in January 2017.
+His latest book, Tears We Cannot Stop, which is about the current and long burning crisis of race relations, was released in January 2017.

 Photo credit: © Nina SubinDownload Bio

 TEARS WE CANNOT STOPA SERMON TO WHITE AMERICA